OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/FileIO.rst

 * As a result, here are some recommendations for output in this course:

 * When you just want to produce simple messages in the terminal window to help debug a problem with your code, use ``System.out``.

 * When you just want to interactively prompt the user for some value(s), use ``System.out``.

 * When your program is supposed to produce a series of output lines in a file, use a ``PrintWriter``.

 * When your program is supposed to produce a series of output lines that may go either to the terminal window or to a file, write one or more methods that use a ``PrintWriter`` provided as a parameter.
 You can always call such a method and provide it with a ``PrintWriter`` produced with a ``System.out`` stream in order to produce output on the screen (see the ``IOHelper.createConsoleWriter()`` method).
 Alternatively, you can pass in a ``PrintWriter`` connected to a file instead (or even one connected to an internet socket for communicating with another program on another machine!).

 Check Your Understanding: Output
 --------------------------------

-.. avembed:: Exercises/IntroToSoftwareDesign/<TBD>
+.. avembed:: Exercises/IntroToSoftwareDesign/Week12Quiz1Summ.html ka
    :long_name: Output

 Opening a Stream for Input